TheLocehiliosan/yadm/yadm.md

               Disable  the automatic creating of private directories described in the section PERMISSIONS.

+       yadm.cipher
+              Configure which encryption system is used by the encrypt/decrypt commands.
+Valid options are "gpg" and "openssl".
+The default is "gpg".
+Detailed information can be found in the section ENCRYP- TION.

        yadm.git-program
               Specify  an  alternate  program  to  use  instead  of "git".
 By default, the first "git" found in $PATH is used.

        yadm.gpg-perms
               Disable the permission changes to $HOME/.gnupg/*.
 This  feature is enabled by default.

        yadm.gpg-program
               Specify  an  alternate  program  to  use  instead  of "gpg".
 By default, the first "gpg" found in $PATH is used.

        yadm.gpg-recipient
               Asymmetrically encrypt files with a gpg public/private key pair.
               Provide  a "key ID" to specify which public key to encrypt with.
               The key must exist in your public keyrings.
 Multiple recipients can  be  specified  (separated  by space).
 If left blank or not provided, symmetric encryption  is  used  instead.
 If  set  to "ASK",  gpg  will  interactively  ask  for  recipients.
 See the ENCRYPTION section for more details.
 This feature  is  disabled by default.

+       yadm.openssl-ciphername
+              Specify  which  cipher should be used by openssl.  "aes-256-cbc" is used by default.

+       yadm.openssl-old
+              Newer versions of openssl  support  the  pbkdf2  key  derivation function.
+This is used by default.
+If this configuration is set to "true", openssl operations will use options  compatible  with older  versions  of openssl.
+If you change this option, you will need to recreate your encrypted archive.

+       yadm.openssl-program
+              Specify an alternate program to use instead  of  "openssl".
+By default, the first "openssl" found in $PATH is used.

        yadm.ssh-perms
               Disable the permission changes to $HOME/.ssh/*.
 This feature is enabled by default.

        The following  four  "local"  configurations  are  not  stored  in  the
        $HOME/.config/yadm/config, they are stored in the local repository.

        local.class
               Specify  a  class for the purpose of symlinking alternate files.
               By default, no class will be matched.

        local.hostname
               Override the hostname for the purpose  of  symlinking  alternate files.

        local.os